matthewrsilver/tintin-mode/README.md

 Variables and function definitions and usages are highlighted under most circumstances.
 When TinTin++ variables are surrounded by braces they may contain just about any character.
-This is supported in most cases for variable uses (e.g. `${this "works" & just wow!}`) but not yet definitions and assignments.
+This is supported in most cases for variable uses (e.g. `${this "works" & just wow!}`) and to a limited extent in definitions and assignments (where some issues with quotes remain).

 ### Comments